Before You Hire a Concrete Contractor

 See that lovely house down the street – the one where the owners just put all that gorgeous stonework around the entrance?
 You probably thought that they must be millionaires to be able to afford it.
 Well, surprise – that fancy stone really isn’t stone at all!
 It’s concrete, and much less expensive than you thought.
 You suddenly realize that sprucing up the front walk and putting in the patio you’ve always wanted are within your budget after all.

-Now that you’re ready to start, here are some tips for hiring an expert concrete contractor.
+Now that you’re ready to start, here are some tips for hiring a local concrete contractor.

 Start asking around.
 Talk to family, friends and co-workers and ask whom they’d recommend for the job.
 Ask them to show you the work that was done in their homes.
 Are they pleased?
 Was the price affordable?
 Did the concrete contractor stick to the schedule and the budget?
 Was he easy to reach and pleasant to work with?
 If the answer to all these questions is yes, then put his name on your list.